geralexgr/CsharpInterviewQuestions/README.md

 * Find the sum of contiguous subarray within a one-dimensional array of numbers which has the largest sum.
 * Given n, complete the fibonacci function so it returns Fibonacci(n).
 * Detect if a string is Palindrome.
+* Given a string, find the longest subsequence consisting of a single character.
 * Insert an int item in a sorted linkedlist so that list remains sorted.
 * Remove duplicate ints from a sorted linkedlist.